philippauli/2020-ws_dopp/slides.md

 ---

 # 2.The Concept
-* based on non-hierarchic management model and distribution of authroity
+* based on non-hierarchic management model
-* Basis: distribution of authority
+* redistribution of authority based on defined roles
+* meetings to ensure harmony and productivity within the team(s)